Incetro/haptic-feedback/README.md

 ```swift
 import HapticFeedback
 ```
-To use an instance of a *HapticFeedback*, you just need to implement the extension with the 'Hapticable' protocol:
+To use an instance of a *HapticFeedback*, you just need to implement the extension with the `Hapticable` protocol:

 ```swift
 // MARK: Hapticable